Add keyboard shortcuts to switch tabs with a Quicksilver-style search or a most recently used menu

 Which shortcuts to use is up to you.
 Double-pressing ALT-Q is nice because there's just one shortcut and you can switch between the two recent tabs as quickly as you want.
 (You can also double-click the QuicKey icon to toggle between the most recent tabs.)

-alt-A lets you navigate to even older tabs, though the timing can be a little tricky.
+ALT-A lets you navigate to even older tabs, though the timing can sometimes be finicky.

 Selecting from the MRU menu by holding down the ALT key provides the closest experience to a typical ALT-TAB menu, but you need to use a different key to navigate while the menu is open.

 You can change any of these shortcuts by clicking the gear icon in the menu or by right-clicking the QuicKey icon and selecting Options.
 Then scroll down and click "Change Chrome shortcuts".
 Look for the "Switch to the previous/next tab" shortcuts.